 |Entrance fees and special events as noted in the itinerary|

 |Travel assistance available 24/7 provided by Allianz Global Assistance|

 Expert Local Guides

 Experience your destination like an insider with people who call it home.

 Sarah Mickler grew up at home in the outdoors, exploring the Carolinas from the mountains to the coast, building tree houses and catching blue crabs.
 She studied architecture, historic preservation, and city planning in Charleston, SC, and worked for a while as a draftsman on renovations and restorations of many of the city’s grand antebellum mansions.
-Sarah has been leading tours in the Lowcountry since 2012, alternating guiding with her passion for adventure travel which allows her to be out in the sunshine and the salty air, showing off the beauty of the South and passing along the history and the natural science that make the area so special.
-When not guiding or off adventuring, Sarah lives in the tiny house she built for herself and tends her garden and her bee hives.
+Sarah has been leading tours in the Lowcountry and Yellowstone National Park for over a decade, alternating guiding with her passion for adventure travel which allows her to be out in the sunshine and the salty air, showing off the beauty of the South and West and passing along the history and the natural science that make these areas so special.

 Deb Van Schaack

 Deb Van Schaack spent her previous life as a public high school counselor and has always loved all things outdoors-learning everything she can about the wonders of the natural world around us.
 She also has a passion for long distance hiking, completing both the Long Trail and the Appalachian Trail in the US and tackling some long-distance paths in Europe as well.
-When not guiding, Deb enjoys seasonal employment reading college admissions applications, traveling as much as she can, and working at a local vineyard.
+When not guiding, Deb enjoys seasonal employment reading college admissions applications and traveling as much as she can.